bitopan/automated_sms/README.md

-# PYTHON AUTOMATED SMS
+# PYTHON AUTOMATED SMS SENDER
-## Send Automated SMS with HTTP API and Python Redis Queue (RQ)
+## Send Automated SMS with HTTP API and Python Using Redis Queue (RQ) & Pandas
 >This project was developed to automate the birthday sms to the employees

 ### Minimum Requirements